mattwarren/mattwarren.github.io/_posts/2017-05-08-Arrays-and-the-CLR-a-Very-Special-Relationship.md

 The runtime also provides support for arrays in more conventional ways, the first of which is related to performance.
 Array bounds checks are all well and good when providing *memory-safety*, but they have a cost, so where possible the JIT removes any checks that it knows are redundant.

 It does this by calculating the *range* of values that a `for` loop access and compares those to the actual length of the array.
-If it determines that there is *never* an attempt to access an item outside the permissable bounds of the array, the run-time checks are then removed.
+If it determines that there is *never* an attempt to access an item outside the permissible bounds of the array, the run-time checks are then removed.

 For more information, the links below take you to the areas of the JIT source code that deal with this: